zemasoft/clangformat-cmake-example/README.md

 Requirements
 ============

-The module itself requires CMake 3.0 or higher and any version of clang-format.
-This example project requires a C++ compiler on top for CMake to be able to generate a build system and potentially to build the project.
+The module itself requires CMake 3.0 or higher and any version of clang-format installed.
+You will also need a C++ compiler for CMake to be able to generate the build system.

 Usage
 =====